 Workzone is also silver sponsors of the Get Home Safe Foundation.
 The Foundation understands the need to educate all generations regarding road safety and this is reflected in the programs they deliver and support, also being addressed from new angles, through families, sporting clubs, car clubs and other volunteer groups as well as Government and corporate sectors.
 Their presence was paramount to setting the intentions of Workzone’s Success in Safety event.

 Furthermore, the Honourable Minister Corey Wingard MP addressed the event with a commitment to safer roads whilst infrastructure projects continue to be a major part of the State Government’s recovery plans.
 In addition, Infrastructure SA’s Capital Intentions Statement of 2021 highlighted that “the priority for the Government is to create an expanded pipeline of infrastructure projects over the current forward estimates to support jobs and economic growth.
-This has resulted in the four-year investment program now totaling an unprecedented $16.7 billion over the period 2020-21 to 2023-24.”
+This has resulted in the four-year investment program now totalling an unprecedented $16.7 billion over the period 2020-21 to 2023-24.”

 Workzone’s commitment to safety is as strong as its commitment to strengthening the community and the industry.
 Workzone have been long-standing members of the Civil Contractors Federation of South Australia (CCF SA) as well as founding members of the Traffic Management Association of Australia (TMAA).
 Workzone understands that engaging with key associations is crucial to drive industry agenda and be the voice of traffic management and road safety.